You want the best vacuum cleaner. We can help.

-If you’re in the market for a vacuum cleaner that will give your floors a seriously good seeing too, then the easy to use, highly maneuverable and surprisingly quiet (considering the suction) Dyson Light Ball could be up your street.
+If you're in the market for a vacuum cleaner that will give your floors a seriously good seeing too, then the easy-to-use, highly maneuverable and surprisingly quiet (considering the suction) Dyson Light Ball could be right up your street.

 Dyson 360 Eye robot vacuum cleaner